Close

 How can middle-class families start investing with limited income?

-The best way to start is by being consistent, not by having a large amount.
-Through a Systematic Investment Plan (SIP) in mutual funds, you can begin with as little as ₹500 per month.
-This helps build a disciplined saving habit without straining your budget.
-Even government schemes like the Public Provident Fund (PPF) allow you to start with a minimum of ₹500 per year.
-The key to finding which is the best investment plan in India for the middle class is to start early and invest regularly, no matter how small the amount.
+The best way to start is through consistency, not a big lump sum.
+A Systematic Investment Plan (SIP) in mutual funds allows you to start with just ₹500 a month.
+This builds the right saving habits without straining your finances.
+Even government plans like the Public Provident Fund (PPF) are highly accessible, requiring a minimum of only ₹500 for the entire year.
+The real secret to finding which is the best investment plan in India for middle class is to begin early and maintain a regular investment habit, no matter the size of the contribution.

 3